eShopWorld/strada/README.md

 To transmit data models to a Data Lake, facilitating reporting services and business intelligence.

 ## Usage
+### Authentication
+Authentication is facilitated through a JSON-formatted [Service Credentials file](https://cloud.google.com/docs/authentication/).
+This file contains metadata pertaining to a Google Cloud Service Account with sufficient access to Cloud Pub/Sub.
+You can include the file itself, as raw text, when [initialising](https://github.com/eShopWorld/strada/blob/master/README.md#initialisation), or you can instantiate a ```cs ServiceCredentials``` instance, passing it to the ```cs Init``` method.
 ### Initialisation
 Initialisation should be executed once, during your **_application start-up_** phase
 ```cs